Robbertdk/wordpress-ajax-filter-posts/README.md

 ## Installation

 Clone this repo to your plugins or mu-plugins folder.
+When you load it in your mu-plugins folder, you have to call the plugin via a file that is directly in the `mu-plugins` folder.
+See (this article](https://www.sitepoint.com/wordpress-mu-plugins/) for more information.

 ## License